Support game-shooting activities

 Overview

-This standard is about supporting game shooting activities.
+This standard is about supporting game-shooting activities.
 It relates to the activities that you undertake to support shoot days in a wildlife management area.
-This will include supporting participants, handling carcasses and returning the shoot area to the required condition.
+This will include assisting with the running of the shoot day, handling carcasses and returning the shoot area to the required condition.

-This standard is aimed at those who work in game conservation in either an employed or recreational capacity, and can be applied to any area of land used for game shooting.
+This standard is for those who work in game and can be applied to any area of land used for game shooting.

 To meet this standard you will be able to:

-• assist with activities essential to running the shoot day, working according to the planned shooting programme
+• assist with activities essential to running the shoot day, working according to the planned game-shooting programme

 • conclude work related to equipment, facilities and the shoot area